Mugello Circuit

-Grand Prix motorcycle racing host an annual event at the circuit (for MotoGP and smaller classes).
-In 2007 and 2008 the Deutsche Tourenwagen Masters held an annual event.
-The track is owned by Scuderia Ferrari since 1988, which uses it for Formula One testing.
+The Italian motorcycle Grand Prix is held annually at the circuit (for MotoGP and smaller classes).
+Since 1988, the track has been owned and used by Scuderia Ferrari for Formula One testing.

-The first race of the A1GP 2008–09 season was originally planned to be held at the Mugello circuit on 21 September 2008.
-However, the race had to be cancelled due to the delay in building the new chassis for the new race cars.

 The circuit hosted its first ever Formula One race on 13 September 2020, named the Tuscan Grand Prix, as part of the season being restructured due to the COVID-19 pandemic.
 This Grand Prix was the 1000th Grand Prix for Scuderia Ferrari.

 History

 Road race (1920–1970)

 Road races were held on public streets around Mugello from the 1920s.
 The start was in the village of Scarperia, less than half a kilometer from the current permanent circuit.
 The circuit went north up the SP503, twisting and turning through mountains through multiple villages, up to the town of Firenzuola.
 The circuit then went west from Firenzuola, continuing on the SP503 towards the village of Pagliana.
 The circuit then made a left on the SR65, heading south through the villages of Covigliaio, Selva and Traversa, where the circuit got a bit faster.
 The circuit then went past a German military cemetery (from 1946 onwards) and entered the famous Futa Pass, which was used for the prestigious Mille Miglia.
 After this twisty section, the course stayed on the SR65 and went down multiple short straights and fast curves before getting to the villages of Le Maschere and Colle Barucci.
 The circuit then crossed a bridge going over a narrow section of the Bilancino Lake, going through an ultra fast left hand curve and 2 long straights before turning left onto the SP129, heading towards the town of San Piero a Sieve.
 The circuit then went north back onto the SP503, heading back to Scarperia to end the lap.